bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 Notes.

-1. _Classical REFAL-5 doesn’t support empty functions, any function has to have at least one sentence.
-Refal-5λ supports – the call of such function leads to an error "recognition impossible"._
+1. _Classical REFAL-5 doesn’t support empty functions, any function must to have at least one sentence.
+Refal-5λ supports – the call of such function leads to the error "recognition impossible"._
 2. _The current implementation at the time of the program creation can’t check that the `GO` or `Go` function is absent in the program.
 In this case there will be created the program which at start will display the error message